OlympusDAO-Education/Documentation/contracts/policy.md

 ## Policy

 The policy contract is an address guarded by a simple gnosis safe implementation.
-OlympusDAO protocol.
+The policy address manages adjustments of the monetary policy of the Olympus DAO protocol.
 This includes BCV and reward rate adjustments.
 Below are listed policy addresses by version, where the latest version represents the currently active address.

 - V1 [0x0cf3...6b2E](https://etherscan.io/address/0x0cf30dc0d48604A301dF8010cdc028C055336b2E)